-Week seven of the National Football League is in the books.
+Week eight of the National Football League is in the books.
 And with that, football fans are looking towards the fantasy football waiver wire to see if their team can be improved in any way.
 And at this point, it’s probably time to cut bait with some of the names near and dear to your heart, because the fantasy football playoffs are quickly approaching.

 Before we get to this week’s potential waiver wire pickups, it’s important to note that I WOULD spend my first waiver priority on a few players from the list below.
 Also, players listed below are in no particular order, so be sure to read them all.